our board

 CAMPBELL LOBB

-Campbell is a Managing Director of Credit Suisse, and Vice Chairman of Investment Banking in Australia, based in Sydney.
+Currently is a Senior Advisor for Credit Suisse in Australia.
 Campbell commenced his career in investment banking at a New Zealand investment bank acquired by Credit Suisse.
 Campbell has been working in investment banking for over 30 years and has significant experience in corporate finance, mergers and acquisitions and capital markets in Australia, New Zealand and Europe.
 Campbell is also a Board member of the Wenona School Foundation.
 Campbell is a chartered accountant and has a BCA Degree (with First Class Honours in Accounting) from Victoria University in Wellington.
-He is a member of the New Zealand Society of Accountants and was formerly a member of the New Zealand Stock Exchange.